 - Notifications will be sent via email by late March 2019

 ACLS invites applications for fellowships offered by the Luce/ACLS Program in Religion, Journalism & International Affairs, made possible by the generous support of the Henry Luce Foundation.
-The program is a two-part initiative designed to foster new connections between scholars and journalists covering international affairs by offering an interrelated set of awards: programming grants for universities and fellowships for scholars in the humanities and social sciences who study religion in international contexts.
+The program is designed to foster new connections between scholars and journalists covering international affairs by offering fellowships for scholars in the humanities and social sciences who study religion in international contexts.
 More information is available on the program's overview page.

 These fellowships support scholars in the humanities and related social sciences who are pursuing research on any aspect of religion in international contexts and who desire to connect their specialist knowledge with journalists and media practitioners.
 The ultimate goal of the research should be a significant piece of scholarly work by the applicant and concrete steps to engage journalistic and media audiences.
 Please note that this program not fund creative work (e.g., novels or films), textbooks, straightforward translation, or pedagogical projects.

-ACLS will award up to six fellowships for the 2018-19 academic year with tenure beginning between August and September 2018.
+ACLS will award up to six fellowships for the 2019-20 academic year with tenure beginning between August and September 2019.
 The award carries a stipend of $55,000, plus $5,000 to support short-term opportunities to participate in workshops, trainings, and/or conferences at institutions, research centers, and media organizations that bridge journalism and the academy, as well as funds for research costs and related scholarly activities of up to $3,000.
-Awardees who will take up residency during the fellowship year at one of ACLS’s three university partners will receive an additional stipend of up to $10,000, for a total maximum possible award of $68,000.

 Scholars may apply both for a Luce/ACLS Fellowship and for other forms of support, including other ACLS fellowship programs.
 Please note that an applicant may accept only one ACLS award in a given competition year.

 - be a US citizen or permanent resident as of the application deadline date